guardstrikelab/race-docs/en/install_en.md

 You can see the IP address of your local machine by copying the IP address， of the `inet` under the network card starting with `e`

  ![LOCAL_IP](../images/install/11.png)
-After decompressing, enter the `carsmos/oasis/` directory and modify the *two parameters* in `service_module/service.env`.
+After decompressing, enter the `carsmos/oasis/` directory and modify the *three parameters* in `service_module/service.env`.

 ```shell
 cd carsmos/oasis/